anthonybench/sleepylinktree/README.md

 # **SleepyLinkTree**

-_A landing page for professional/career software interfacing_
+_A landing page for professional/career software interfacing_.

 <br />

 ## **Welcome to SleepyLinkTree!**

-TODO
+This project is purposed for building a static website export for my [my Github Pages](https://anthonybench.github.io/).
+It differs in purpose from [SleepyBlog](https://sleepyblog.org) in that this project is somewhere to send recruitment/professional-interactions for my software career specifically, whereas SleepyBlog is quite general in it's content domain.

 <br />